mrucker/mrucker.github.io/_posts/2013-10-31-three-asynchronous-patterns-in-.net.md

 #Async/Completed Pattern#

-In .NET 2.0 Microsoft used the Async/Completed pattern.
-This pattern also has three major pieces:
+In .NET 2.0 Microsoft used the Async/Completed pattern which also had three pieces.

 1. A Method with an 'Async' suffix.
 This method starts the asynchronous operation
 2. An event with a 'Completed' suffix.
 This event is fired when the asynchronous operation completes.